Fractional currency: History

+First Issue: Postage Currency

 Treasurer of the United States Francis E. Spinner has been credited with finding the solution to the shortage of coinage: he created postage currency (which led into the use of fractional currency).
-Postage (or postal) currency was the first of five issues of US Post Office fractional paper money printed in 5-cent, 10-cent, 25-cent, and 50-cent denominations and issued from 21 August 1862 through 27 May 1863.
+Postage (or postal) currency was the first of five issues of US Post Office fractional paper money printed in 5-cent, 10-cent, 25-cent, and 50-cent denominations and issued from August 21, 1862, through May 27, 1863.
 Spinner proposed using postage stamps, affixed to Treasury paper, with his signature on the bottom (see illustration below).
-Based on this initiative, Congress supported a temporary solution involving fractional currency and on 17 July 1862 President Lincoln signed the Postage Currency Bill into law.
+Based on this initiative, Congress supported a temporary solution involving fractional currency and on July 17, 1862, President Lincoln signed the Postage Currency Bill into law.
 The intent, however, was not that stamps should be a circulating currency.

 The design of the first issue (postage currency) was directly based on Spinner's original handmade examples.
 Some varieties even had a perforated stamp-like edge.
 While not considered a legal tender, postage currency could be exchanged for United States Notes in $5 lots and were receivable in payment of all dues to the United States, up to $5.
 Subsequent issues would no longer include images of stamps and were referred to as Fractional Currency.
 Despite the July 1862 legislation, postage stamps remained a form of currency until postage currency gained momentum in the spring of 1863.

+Second and subsequent Issues

 In 1863, Secretary Chase asked for a new fractional currency that was harder to counterfeit than the postage currency.
 The new fractional currency notes were different from the 1862 postage currency issues.
 They were more colorful with printing on the reverse, and several anti-counterfeiting measures were employed: experimental paper, adding surcharges, overprints, blue endpaper, silk fibers, and watermarks to name a few.
 Fractional currency shields which had single-sided specimens were sold to banks to provide a standard for comparison for detecting counterfeits.
 Postage and fractional currency remained in use until 1876, when Congress authorized the minting of fractional silver coins to redeem the outstanding fractional currency.